gitlabhq/gitlabhq/doc/development/geo.md

-We have a Rails Middleware that filters any potentially writing operations and prevent user from trying to update the database and getting a 500 error (see `Gitlab::Middleware::ReadonlyGeo`).
+We have a Rails Middleware that filters any potentially writing operations and prevent user from trying to update the database and getting a 500 error (see `Gitlab::Middleware::Readonly`).

 Database will already be read-only in a replicated setup, so we don't need to take any extra step for that.

-We do use our feature toggle `.secondary?` to coordinate Git operations and do the correct authorization (denying writing on any secondary node).
+We do use our feature toggle `Gitlab::Database.readonly?` to deny write operations on a node that is in read-only mode.
+This toggle is also available in CE.

 ## File Transfers